SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Experiments

 \section{Experiments}

+\textbf{Training Datasets.} In this paper, we collect 3D objects from Objaverse \cite{deitke2023objaverse} and Digital Twin Catalog (DTC) \cite{dtc} datasets.
+For each object, we render material maps, normal maps, and position maps from 6 orthogonal viewpoints and generate PBR results under 16 different environment lighting conditions from the same viewpoints.
+We then filter high-quality data using methods such as DINO score considerations \cite{oquab2023dinov2}, resulting in a dataset of 75k objects that combines both synthetic and real-captured data for the image space decomposition task.
+Following the approach outlined in Sec.~\ref{sec:3.3}, we further refine this data for the UV refinement network by selecting cases where the missing area in blended partial UV maps is under $50\%$.
+This process results in a final dataset of 40k objects for training the refinement one-step model.

-\textbf{Quantitative Comparison of Image Space Decomposition.} We randomly select 64 unseen items each from the Objaverse \cite{deitke2023objaverse} and BlenderVault \cite{litman2024materialfusion} datasets.
-Our method is tested against 6 baseline approaches on these 128 objects.
+\textbf{Quantitative Comparison of Image Space Decomposition.} We randomly select 64 unseen items each from the Objaverse, DTC and BlenderVault \cite{litman2024materialfusion} datasets.
+Objaverse and BlenderVault primarily contain synthetic data, whereas DTC consists of scanned objects, offering a source of real-world data.
+Our method is tested against 7 baseline approaches on these 192 objects.
 For each object, the model processes 18 inputs corresponding to 3 lighting conditions and 6 viewpoints, predicting 3 (or 1) types of materials and generating 54 (or 18) texture maps in total.
 All outputs are used to compute metrics, with the final averaged results shown in Tab.\ref{tab:1}.
 We use PSNR, SSIM, and LPIPS metrics to evaluate albedo, metallic, and roughness.
 Additionally, for methods that provide all material types, we compute metrics on the rendering under relighting conditions using the ground truth normals and positions and the predicted values.
-The results demonstrate that our approach significantly outperforms the state-of-the-art in image space decomposition.
+The results demonstrate that our approach significantly outperforms the SOTA in image space decomposition.